krishnakalisarkar/Be_Heart_Smart/README.md

 The purpose of this algorithm is to predict whether cardio_disease will exist for a given set of conditions.
 In this situation the recall/sensitivity of predicting cardio_disease is required to be high, and false negatives need to be minimised.\
 Various trails of logistic regression were performed earlier that involved selecting different combinations of features, cleaning the data with different conditions ect.
 The results obtained did not vary much for this model of logistic regression.\
 The following code was to fine tune the threshold used in predicting the binary classifier results.
 The default value for threshold is 0.5.
-This value can be fine tuned towards obtaining maximizing recall.ROC-AUC metric was used for this purpose.
+This value can be fine tuned towards obtaining maximizing recall.
+ROC-AUC metric was used for this purpose.

 Plots were created of TPR vs FPR, Precision/Recall vs Threshold, and Precision vs Recall.
-(The plots are in the folder pictures).
+(The plots are in the folder the folder Pictures/Segment_2/Images_Subhangi.)

 Using the above plots, a threshold of 0.4 was set, which resulted in a recall of 80%, accuracy of 71.4%, and a precision of 68%.